top of page

 Your friend is pursuing something or someone, but you think she should NOT.
 Your nephew is not making the right choices, and you think he should be making different ones.
 Your husband doesn't stand up to his boss the way you think he should.
 Your daughter doesn't thank you the way you believe she should.
 The list is endless.

-And the problem is not that we have an OPINION about these scenarios but rather that they become our very focus, consume our every thought and ultimately affect the way we feel.
+The problem is not that we have an opinion about these scenarios, but rather that they become our very focus, consume our every thought, and ultimately affect the way we feel.

 I have yet to meet a client who wasn't struggling with something someone in their life was DOING or NOT DOING.
 One of their main challenges was the inability to let others and life 'be.'
 Their fixation on OTHERS had become an addiction to wanting to control external behaviors of partners, friends, family members, coworkers, etc.

-It's difficult, especially when we see someone's 'wrong' choice hurting them, like the woman that stays in the abusive marriage or the man who stays in the dead-end job.
-It's difficult sometimes to ACCEPT the decisions of others when they are clearly the WRONG decision - in OUR opinion.
+It's difficult, especially when we see someone's 'wrong' choice hurting them, like the woman who stays in the abusive marriage or the man who stays in the dead-end job.
+It's sometimes difficult to accept the decisions of others when they seem clearly wrong, in our opinion.

-As human beings, everything we are is based on our experiences, feelings, beliefs, fears, needs, and the complexity of our personalities and emotions (lenses).
-This delicate mix does NOT always result in the most logical outcome, but it does create the lesson for the individual going through it.
+As human beings, everything we are is based on our experiences, feelings, beliefs, fears, needs, and the complexity of our personalities and emotions, our individual lenses.
+This delicate mix does NOT always result in the most logical outcome, but it does create a lesson for the individual going through it.

 Everything serves us on our journey through life.
 Everything is orchestrated to teach us something, even in the most difficult of situations.
 When we impose OUR perspective of what is suitable for another, it becomes empty and futile, for we see our 'RIGHT' perspective through our OWN set of lenses rather than those of the person experiencing it.
-They cannot come to the same perspective as ours until they have gained the understanding that would create it.
+They cannot adopt our perspective until they have gained the understanding that would enable it.

 The challenges, sorrows, and problems experienced are conditions of the lesson intended for the individual.